-2. Buying a Car Process:
+2. Buying a Car Process

 When explain purchase a home on a Contract for Deed, I often want you to think of buying a car process.
 The financing terms are relatively the same.
 When you go out to purchase a brand new car and looking to finance it, you will have a better rate than if you were to purchase a used car.

-3. Buying a Home on a Contract:
+3. Buying a Home on a Contract

 The traditional financing is where the lender will issued a lump sum payment to the Seller and their Lender (if any) and you as Buyer will get a deed to the property with immediate possession.

-Lastly it’s likely that most Seller will only considered a balloon loan.
+Lastly, it’s likely that most Sellers will only considered a balloon loan.
 What that mean is the Buyer will have anywhere from 3-5-7 years of fixed principal and interest payments.
 The monthly mortgage payment will amortize over a 30 years period but after the 3-5-7 years terms is up, it will turn into a balloon payment.
 The Buyer then have to come up with the remaining (often large) balance to pay the Seller.
 Otherwise they will be in default and risk losing everything they’ve invested in the last few years.

 As a Buyer who’s looking at Contract for Deed option, hopefully you know what you have to do to get yourself ready to take over the loan when the term is up.
-The PROS on a Contract for Deed is the Buyer’s credit score do not have to meet certain guideline, Buyer could have been through a recent shortsale, foreclosure, bankruptcy.
+The PROS on a Contract for Deed is the Buyer’s credit score do not have to meet certain guideline, Buyer could have been through a recent short sale, foreclosure, or bankruptcy.
 As long as the negotiation is acceptable to the Seller then the Buyer could buy.
 The down payment money doesn’t really need verification either.
 As long as the Buyer have the down payment.

 If the Buyer plan to stay for good, they should plan accordingly like getting their credit score clean up, making sure all the derogatory items remove from their credit report.
-That way by the time they’re looking to seek new financing, there won’t be an issue with qualifying.
+That way by the time they’re looking for new financing, there won’t be an issue with qualifying.
 Buyer, make sure to give yourself plenty of time to find a new financing so that you won’t be looking at default when your Contract for Deed term is coming to an end.

 If any of these 3 building blocks are compromised, it can result in a less than desired type of financing or having to change your financing to allow you to proceed.

-Other issue Buyer could face is if the Seller file for bankruptcy while Buyer hasn’t had a chance to take over legal title yet.
+Other issue Buyer could face is if the Seller file for bankruptcy while the Buyer hasn’t had a chance to take over legal title yet.
 Other cases is if Seller is in serious health condition and passed away, the property is now going through probate.
 Now Buyer’s contract is in jeopardize.
 Buyer should seek legal advice immediately since Buyer might have to go through extensive litigation to fight for ownership right to the property.

 Or when Buyer is ready to have the legal title only to find out the property had a bad title.
 Maybe they did not go through the proper closing at the time they processed the Contract for Deed with Seller.

 Last but not least, Buyer should check whether if there is still a mortgage on the property or not.
-Most Contract for Deed cases, the Seller own it free and cleared.
+Most Contract for Deed cases, the Seller owns it free and cleared.
 But if there is a mortgage on the property, Buyer make sure to have a copy of the written approval from the Seller’s lender allowing such Contract for Deed taken place.

 As the majority of lenders can immediately foreclose the current loan they have with Seller if they discover a Contract for Deed sale took place.
 When the Seller signed for that mortgage, the due-on-sale clause become effective immediately.
 That mean when the owner of the property is looking to sell the property, whether it’s a traditional sale or on a Contract for Deed sale, the entire mortgage balance becomes due.

-If Seller don’t follow through then they have breached the contract with the lender.
+If Seller doesn’t follow through then they have breached the contract with the lender.
 For that reason alone, Buyer, make sure you have the lender’s consent in place before signing that Contract for Deed purchase.

-6. Contract for Deed Lenders:
+6. Contract for Deed Lenders

 Buyer don’t get discouraged.
 It doesn’t mean all Contract for Deed sale are through Seller.
 There are Contract for Deed Lenders out there who specifically focus on Buyer group like yourself.
 It’s harder for consumer to find these lenders and not many agents know of them either but they do exist.

-For real estate professionals and Buyers, you don’t need to go looking for Sellers who is willing to sell on a contract if you’re working with the lender who accept Contract for Deed loan.
+For real estate professionals and Buyers, you don’t need to go looking for Seller who is willing to sell on a contract if you’re working with the lender who accepts Contract for Deed loan.
 You can look at any property on the market, negotiate your offer just as you were to shop for one on a traditional buying method.
 For agent, check with the lender to see how they preferred the contract to be written up when present to the selling side.

 For Buyer, you will go through the normal buying process but when it’s time to close, the process will get handle a little different than the traditional closing.
 The closing on the property will go through the Title Company just like any other.
 Buyer will pay for closing service but they will not pay for Contract for Deed Lender closing cost.